TOGAF vs 23 NYCRR 500

 Key Components

-- Enterprise Continuum, Architecture Repository, Reference Models (TRM, SIB, III-RM).
+- Enterprise Continuum, Architecture Repository, and TOGAF Library reference models.

 - Architecture Capability Framework for governance, skills, maturity.
 No formal certification for organizations; practitioner certifications available.